 Hahn’s book of apologetics not only covered the familiar grounds for conversion to Christ, but also boldly made the case for conversion to the Catholic Church, including exegesis of Matthew 16 that pointed to Isaiah 22.
-I had never before encountered the scriptural underpinnings of the keys given to Peter; that they represent not just his confession of faith, but also the office of the Davidic steward.
+I had never before encountered the scriptural underpinnings of the keys given to Peter: that they represent not just his confession of faith, but also the office of the Davidic steward.
 Disconcerted, I checked the many study Bibles in our home and could find no cross-references to Isaiah 22.

 The absence of references to this compelling exposition of Jesus’ solution to the problem of authority within the Church was unsettling — why was this not being taught in our Anglican tradition with its high view of the sufficiency of Scripture?
 Our consciences were formed by the sixth of the foundational Thirty-Nine Articles of Religion found in the Book of Common Prayer (1662): “Holy Scriptures containeth all things necessary to salvation: so that whatsoever is not read therein, nor may be proved thereby, is not to be required of any man, that it should be believed as an article of the faith, or be thought requisite or necessary to salvation.”
 The Articles go on to recognize the need for the Church to exercise “authority in controversies of faith” (Article XX) and for the Church to give her authority publically to those sent to minister in the Lord’s Vineyard (Article XXII).
-But who was giving the Church her Authority?
+But who was giving the Church her authority?

 We had a pressing need for a rock on which to build our house!
 In John 17, Jesus promised that it was unity amongst His disciples that would witness His love to the world.
-And yet it was becoming painfully obvious that, even with the formation of a new North American Anglican province in 2009, Anglican ecclesiology was no closer to the creedal marks of being “one, holy, catholic, and apostolic,” as differences remained on sacramental theology.
-Could it be that we were living in the time when Lewis’ hope that the “…tragic farce which we call this history of the Reformation” was being healed by “mature and saintly disputants”?
+And yet it was becoming painfully obvious that, even with the formation of a new North American Anglican province in 2009, Anglican ecclesiology was no closer to the creedal marks of being “one, holy, Catholic, and apostolic,” as differences remained in sacramental theology.
+Could it be that we were living in the time when Lewis’ hope that the “tragic farce which we call this history of the Reformation” was being healed by “mature and saintly disputants”?

 Throughout the fall of 2011 and the spring of 2012, I read voraciously, participated in online forums, and regularly prayed in the Catholic perpetual adoration chapel near our home.
 Being in the presence of the Blessed Sacrament was enough to convince me that transubstantiation was true; the Real Presence I had been taught by the Anglican catechism was only part of the truth.
-I was trying to work out whether I could truly accept that Jesus had gifted the Petrine office with the authority that would allow me to say “I believe and profess all that the holy Catholic Church believes, teaches, and proclaims to be revealed by God.”
+I was trying to work out whether I could truly accept that Jesus had gifted the Petrine office with the authority that would allow me to say, “I believe and profess all that the holy Catholic Church believes, teaches, and proclaims to be revealed by God.”

-I needed to work at reforming my conscience to recognize that the Church, which had grown from a mustard seed to a great tree (Lk 13:18–19), had been led into truth (Jn 16:13) when she promulgated the Dogma of the Immaculate Conception in 1854.
-Anglicans regularly pray the Magnificat in Evening Prayer and I truly wanted to “call (Mary) blessed” (Lk 1:48).
-Marian dogma at the time of the English Reformation had not been captured in The Book of Common Prayer and so there is a wide range of belief and practice within the Anglican Communion.
+I needed to work at reforming my conscience to recognize that the Church, which had grown from a mustard seed to a great tree (Lk 13:18–19), had been led into truth (Jn 16:13) when she promulgated the dogma of the Immaculate Conception in 1854.
+Anglicans regularly pray the Magnificat in Evening Prayer, and I truly wanted to “call [Mary] blessed” (Lk 1:48).
+Marian dogma at the time of the English Reformation had not been captured in the Book of Common Prayer, and so there is a wide range of belief and practice within the Anglican Communion.
 Some Anglican churches continue to bless “Mary, ever Virgin”, but increasingly, this devotion has fallen away from common worship.
 As for the Immaculate Conception, our estrangement from the See of Peter meant we were missing the centuries of discussion and exegesis that had led to its promulgation.
 Hadn’t Thomas Aquinas himself contested the doctrine?
 Why was it now taught as dogma?

-Blessed with hope
+Blessed with Hope